algorand/go-algorand/heartbeat/README.md

 However, the absenteeism mechanism is very slow to notice small accounts.
 An account with 30,000 Algos might represent 1/100,000 or less of total stake.
 It would only be considered absent after a million or more rounds without a proposal.
-At current network speeds, this about a month.
+At current network speeds, this is about a month.
 With such slow detection, a financially motived entity might make the decision to run a node even if they lack the wherewithal to run the node with excellent uptime.
 A worst case scenario might be a node that is turned off daily, overnight.
 Such a node would generate profit for the runner, would probably never